orginux/echopod/README.md

 # container-hostname
-The minimal image which web-server for debugging network in Docker or Kubernetes.
+The minimal image with web-server for debugging network in Docker or Kubernetes

 ## Usage